 Penn & Oldham: Good Ol' Boys In The Hood

-Nick Hasted, Independent, The, November 1999
+Nick Hasted, The Independent, November 1999

 DAN PENN'S writing credits read like a soul jukebox.
 Often working with his friend Spooner Oldham, Penn was behind many of the defining songs from the most celebrated black singers of the Sixties: James Carr's 'The Dark End of the Street'; Aretha Franklin's 'Do Right Man, Do Right Woman'; Percy Sledge's 'It Tears Me Up'; Otis Redding's 'You Left The Water Running'; James and Bobby Purify's 'I'm Your Puppet'.